 Scoliosis.
-At the end of this article will include a link to Sarah Key, physiotherapist’s website.
-It is a lovely website that I agree with in theory and methodology.
+At the end of this article will include a link to Sarah Key, a physiotherapist’s website.
+It is a lovely website that I agree with in scoliosis theory and methodology.

 Scoliosis is idiopathic, meaning medicine has NO known cause.
 How many things in this day and age does medicine admit to not knowing about?!
 That is pretty remarkable in itself.

 I have great respect for those who research.
 It is a job I have no patience to do.
 And research is of great importance.
 However, double-blind studies that are not financed by outside interests are rare in all fields.
 I always say, ‘the proof is in the pudding.’
 If chiropractic does not work for your scoliosis, don’t do it, but it’s worth a go.
 My scoliosis affected me so that it led me to become a doctor of chiropractic when modern medicine failed me.
 (See Dr. Janelle’s Story)